SmartTokenLabs/TokenScript/doc/design_paper.md

-Online purchase, for example, is usually an exchange between currency and a promise to deliver physical goods, or the right to pick it up from the local post office outlet, which is a right until it is redeemed.
-Ticket is a type of consumable that is always sold as right because the consumable services are not available yet at the time of purchase.
-In those examples, the purchaser obtains a right as the result of the transaction, which can be redeemed later for consumables.
+Online purchases, for example, are usually either an exchange between currency with a promise to deliver physical goods or the right to pick it up from the local post office, which is a right until redeemed.
+A ticket is a type of consumable that is always sold as a right because the consumable service is not available at the time of purchase.
+In these examples, the purchaser obtains a right as the result of the transaction which can later be redeemed for consumables.

 There are other rights than the right to redeem.
-Most purchases involve receipt which represents the right to return the goods under specific conditions, and many purchases involve a warranty, an insurance or reward points, which represent, respectively, the services to repair the goods, the right to sell broken products back or the entitlement of discount in the future purchases.
+Most purchases involve a receipt which represents the right to return the goods under specific conditions.
+Many purchases also involve a warranty, insurance or reward points; which represent, respectively, the services to repair the goods, the right to sell broken products back or the entitlement of a discount in future purchases.

-Even the traditional purchase of investment asset might have a consumable component.
+Even the traditional purchase of an investment asset might have a consumable component.
 Sometimes, the shareholders might be okay with goods and services produced by the company as a dividend, which may surpass the dividend in value to them.
-But that structure, otherwise known as co-op, is usually not practical thanks to the lack of secondary market for those goods and services.
+But that structure, otherwise known as co-op, is usually not practical thanks to the lack of a secondary market for those goods and services.